apache/incubator-gluten/README.md

 ## 3.5 Jar conflicts

+With the latest version of Gluten, there should not be any jar conflict anymore.
+If you still get hit with such issues, please following the below instructions.

-Several libraries Gluten used is newer than Spark's, including protobuf (Both Velox and CK backend), flatbuffers (Velox backend), and arrow-* (Velox backend).
+The potentially conflicting libraries include protobuf (Both Velox and CK backend), flatbuffers (Velox backend), and arrow-* (Velox backend).
 These libraries are compiled from source and packed into Gluten.jars.
 Jvm should search them from Gluten.jar firstly and load them.
-But for some reason jvm loads the jars from spark_home/jars which causes conflict.
-You may use below commands to remove the jars from spark_home/jars.
-We are still investigating the root cause.
-Welcome to share if you have good solution.
+When jvm classloader loads the jars from spark_home/jars the conflict happens.
+If you still get conflicts with the latest version of Gluten, please report a bug and manually delete jars from Spark distro as following:

 ```
 rm -rf $SPARK_HOME/jars/protobuf-*